WilsonNet/WilsonNet/README.md

 https://github.com/WilsonNet/DoctorDolphin - The first time I coded outside of programming exercises, it was a JavaScript game for Global Game Jam Curitiba, we were a 6 person team that had 48 hours to spit out a game.

-https://github.com/WilsonNet/nvimrc - You can also get my Neovim config here

 This is actually one of the first times that I've ever coded in my life.
 Before this, the only contact with JavaScript that I previously had was through exercises in the "Eloquent Javascript" book.